Hand in hand we journey together with Jesus by our side

 What should I do if I think my son/daughter may have special educational needs?

 There is an open door policy for any parent who has a concern about a child.
 The recommended approach is to contact the class teacher and make an appointment to discuss the area of concern.
 Other members of staff are available such as the achievement mentor and SENCo.

 How will staff support my son/daughter?

-All relevant adults such as the class teacher, parents, SENCo speech therapist will be involved in writing a person centred plan.
-The pupils contribution will be included also.
-It will be decided who in the inclusion team will be giving additional support and for how long.
-Each plan will have a review date and there will be at least three reviews with the parent throughout the year.
+All relevant adults such as the class teacher, parents, SENCo speech therapist will be involved in writing a one page profile.
+The pupil’s contribution will be included also.
+It will be decided how the child will be supported, who by and for how long.
 On the governing body there is a responsible person for SEN who liases with the SENCo and Head Teacher.
 This will be explained in the schools SEN policy document which is available for parents to read.
 If there are any queries parents have got access to the Head Teacher and the SENCo who will explain the duties of the governors to the parent.